FlipsideCrypto/axelar-models/models/descriptions/fee.md

 {% docs fee %}

 The fee is paid by the initiator of the transaction.
-Fee = gas * gas price and is given in micro-OSMO.
+Fee = gas * gas price and is given in micro-AXL.

 {% enddocs %}